Skip to main content

 Without specialty knowledge, appeal letters lack the clinical specificity needed to overturn internal medicine denials quickly.

-Internal Medicine E/M Optimization
+Internal Medicine E/M Tuning

 “The 2021 E/M guidelines were designed to simplify coding, but they actually created new revenue opportunities for internal medicine practices willing to document medical decision-making complexity properly.
 Most practices are still undercoding.”